Kartik-Lohar/Distracted_Driver_Detection/README.md

 Step 1: First Download whole code and files into your PC.

-Step 2: Install the necessary libraies needed into your PC to run this Webpp.
+Step 2: Run requirements.txt file for installing necessary libraries for this WebApp

 Step 3: Change the Path in code according to your directory structure.